cloudflare/cloudflare-docs/content/d1/_index.md

 {{<Aside type="warning">}}

-Please note, that while in the Alpha period, there is a possibility of breaking changes.
+While in the Alpha period, there is a possibility of breaking changes.
 The Alpha is meant for testing purposes and using it for Production traffic is not recommended.

 {{</Aside>}}